energyapps/utility-scale-solar-through-years/README.md

 - **Important** add a thumbnail image to the CMS
 - Add any remaining tags and fields you may want.
 - Click Save and see the graphic on resulting page.
+- After recieving the green light, publish this page.
+- Find the map name in an article you are building and select it with the "map reference" option.

 ## Contents